 Actually, for example, there are rarely teams that can score full ten points in terms of "Creativity".
 For this reason, we have decided to announce the score raw value later from 2019.
-The score informed later on will be lower than the official score announced at the event, please do not panic.
+Thus for the design finalists, the score informed later on will be lower than the official score announced at the event, please do not panic.